 The Sri Lanka Travel Specialists

-Yala National Park, situated in the south-east corner of the island, is home to the greatest variety of Sri Lanka’s wildlife.
-Comprised of five separate blocks covering 14,100 hectares, its varying habitats – consisting of scrub plains, jungles, rocky outcrops, forest, mangroves fresh water lakes, rivers and coastal lagoons – provide homes for many species of animals including sloth bear, herds of elephants, buffalo, monkeys, sambar, deer, crocodiles and the endangered leopard sub-species Panthera pardus kotiya, which is found only in Sri Lanka.
+Yala National Park is one of the largest and certainly the most popular national park in Sri Lanka, and has the highest density of leopards anywhere in the world.
+Hidden away in the far south-east of the country, it comprises five separate blocks covering 141 sq kms.
+Its varying habitats – consisting of scrub plains, jungles, rocky outcrops, forest, mangroves fresh water lakes, rivers and coastal lagoons – provide homes for many species of animals including sloth bear, herds of elephants, buffalo, monkeys, sambar, deer, crocodiles.
+For many, though, the chief attraction is the endangered leopard sub-species Panthera pardus kotiya, which is found only in Sri Lanka.
+You may see it slinking in the undergrowth or lolling on one of the rock boulders which dot the park.
+Yala has some the best accommodation options of Sri Lanka’s national parks, but can be busy in peak season.

 Yala is home to 32 species of mammals.
 There are around 400 Asian elephants – and among them many tuskers – as well as spotted deer, sambar, barking deer, mouse deer, wild boar and water buffalo.
 Yala National Park also boasts the highest density of leopards of anywhere in the world, so your chances of a sighting are high.
 Early morning and evening are the best times of day to see leopards.
 Other cats which roam through Yala include fishing cats, rusty-spotted cat and jungle cat, although these smaller species are just as elusive as the leopards.
 Yala National Park is also home to three types of mongoose and two types of civit, as well as toque macaque and grey langurs.
 Those seeking out a sloth bear should go during June and July when the Palu fruit is in season.